memores/Memores.Metrics/README.md

-# Memores.NetAPMAgent
+# Memores.Metrics
-.Net APM agent for Elastic
+Metrics for .Net reporting to ElasticSearch